ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 - We must export the knowledge graph to Neo4j.

-To achieve this, ee can divide the process into three sections:
+To achieve this, we can divide the process into three sections:
 1. Configuration.
     - Schema configuration
     - BioCypher configuration